Elyod3/Matt-s-Profile/README.md

 #### Tools and Technologies

-The software and hardware will be integrate within the vehicles Electronic Control Unit (ECU).
-The software will be incredinley complex.
-To make things run smooth, we'll need to run a few different propgrams; the first is Linux, which is an open source operating system.
+The software and hardware will be integrated within the vehicles Electronic Control Unit (ECU).
+The software will be incredibly complex.
+To make things run smooth, we'll need to run a few different programs; the first is Linux, which is an open source operating system.
 It acts to receive requests from other software and relay it back to the hardware (What is Linux 2019).
-The next is the software that is talking to
+The hardware has to be adaptable.
+Every vehicle will have different requirements.
+For this, customers select their vehicle and model giving them an accurate specification on our website.

 #### Skills Required